wimvanderbauwhede/RefactorF4Acc/README.md

       $ cd tests/ShallowWater2D/fortran

 Please ensure that the environment variable `$FC` is set to the Fortran compiler you want to use.
-I have tested the code only with `gfortran 4.9` and `gfortran 7.0`.
+I have tested the code only with `gfortran 4.9` to `gfortran 10.0`.

 We start from the original code, where the only change is the addition of a `!$ACC Subroutine` pragma to automatically extract a subroutine from the source code.
 This demonstrates the subroutine extraction feature of the compiler.
 To generate the refactored Fortran-95 code used as starting point for autoparallelisation and OpenCL conversion, run the command `./generate_and_build.sh`: